What are Feature Flags? Best Practice Guide

 - Gradual rollout: Once confident about the feature’s stability, gradually roll it out to a small percentage of users.
 Monitor the system to detect any unexpected behavior or performance issues.

 - Collect feedback: Encourage users with access to the new feature to give feedback.
-Use analytics and surveys to understand how they interact with the feature and whether they achieve the desired outcomes.
+Use and surveys to understand how they interact with the feature and whether they achieve the desired outcomes.

 - Full rollout or iteration: Based on the user feedback and system performance, decide whether to enable the feature for all users or work on it further.